jackyon/react-redux-boilerplate/README.md

 the Babel polyfill wasn't included in the framework by default, feel free to follow this the article below if you want to use it. http://jamesknelson.com/using-es6-in-the-browser-with-babel-6-and-webpack/?utm_source=jsgroup

+<h3>errors when run 'npm run deploy'</h3>
+In ubuntu system, when you try npm run deploy, it might be cause the errors, if you againest with this, try remove the FaviconsWebpackPlugin configs on webpack.config.js.

 <h2>Advanced Performance</h2>